“A country-house hotel in a magical city, with a beach close at hand and kind staff who do whatever it takes”

 - Off-street Parking

 - Restaurants Nearby

 - Bicycles Available

-The 25 rooms are split between the main house and the carriage house which stands behind.
+The 26 rooms are split between the main house and the carriage house which stands behind.
 All are fairly big - and they're certainly comfortable - but we felt they lacked oomph.
 Those in the main house - the Villa Deluxe Rooms - have more character, while some of the Standard Rooms in the carriage house open onto semi-private terraces (very popular).
+The Junior Suite is hidden away in the villa’s spacious basement, ideal for those looking for further seclusion and additional space.
 All share the same style: big beds, warm colours, crisp linen, pretty fabrics.
 You find flatscreen TVs and DVD players, with a small film library at reception.

 Those at the front of the main house are grander, some with high ceilings, others with the odd antique.
 All but the smallest rooms come with a couple of armchairs.
 Bathrooms - white marble in the main house, white tiles in the carriage house - have showers and tubs, plus robes and Penhaligon oils.
 There’s a minibar with complimentary soft drinks, WiFi in every room, and air conditioning throughout.
 Two rooms in the main house stand on the lower-ground floor and have doors onto private patios.

 - Central heating

 Breakfast is served in the dining room or the bar, with the day’s weather forecast waiting on your table.
 You’ll find jugs of freshly squeezed orange juice, yoghurts and fruit, cooked hams and cheeses, croissants and baguettes.
 When we visited, a bowl of seriously tasty cherries was the star attraction.
 Hot dishes are cooked to order if you want them, perhaps an omelette or fried eggs with bacon.